 The Syncros post is also extremely similar.
 The action was the same too, which suggests either the Brand-X really is a bargain, or the Race Face is overpriced.

 The truth likely lies somewhere in the middle, but it did mean I didn’t have to use my imagination when it came to wondering what the Ascend’s internally routed version would be like.

 The Ascend II can regularly be found online for around the £100 mark, which makes it a no-brainer if you are looking for a champagne dropper on lemonade money.
 Just replace that cheap cable from day one and you won’t look back.

 It’s great to see a 27.2 option too, especially if you are running a skinnier posted bike.

 How we tested

-A selection of the latest seatposts were tested head to head to find out which ones rise to the top or fall by the wayside.
+A selection of the best dropper posts were tested head to head to find out which ones rise to the top or fall by the wayside.

 Other posts on test: